SummaryRead the full fact sheet

 - to children aged 18 months of age (as a combined vaccine with measles, mumps and rubella)

 - as catch-up for all children up to 20 years of age

 - for refugees and humanitarian entrants aged 20 years and over.

 People aged 14 years and older require 2 doses of the chickenpox vaccine, one to 2 months apart.

 Australian Immunisation Register

-From October 2016, the Australian Immunisation Register will record the vaccines given for all people living in Australia.
+The Australian Immunisation Register records the vaccines given for all people living in Australia.
 This means that if you see another health service anywhere in Australia, then your vaccine history can be checked on the register.

-Your doctor or vaccine provider will record your vaccines to the register on your behalf.
-Be sure to remind your doctor or vaccine provider to report the vaccines to the register.
+Your doctor or immunisation provider will record your vaccines to the register on your behalf.